 Traditionally, UK employees have either been classed as workers or self-employed.
 The former entitles people to benefits like a minimum wage, paid holiday and maternity leave, while the latter gives autonomy and control over what work is taken on and how much to charge.
 However, recently these lines have become blurred due to the emergence of the 'gig economy'.

-This is epitomized by companies such as Uber or Deliveroo, which present themselves as platforms through which self-employed taxi drivers and food couriers, respectively, can find work.
+This is epitomized by companies such as Uber or Deliveroo, who present themselves as platforms through which self-employed taxi drivers and food couriers, respectively, can find work.
 However, a recent ruling has poked holes in this theory.

 An employment tribunal found that Uber drivers aren't self-employed, but are in fact workers.
 This means that Uber now has to provide its 40,000 drivers with sick pay, holiday pay and other benefits.
 So does this mean that the gig economy is no more?